1 2 3 4 5 6 7 8 9

 15. Final Encouragement

+You’re not failing when you rest.
+You’re growing.
 You are good.
-Not because you’re perfect — but because you’re real, and flawed, and growing.
+Not because you’re perfect, but because you’re real, and flawed, and growing all the time.

 Let the dishes sit.
 Let the rules bend.
-Let the day end without everything being finished.
+Let the day (or damn, even the week, if you’re feeling squirrelly) end without everything being finished.